 Outside of Sapa town, discover layers of luscious green and yellow rice fields.
 The wavy pattern of the terraces creates a rippling effect across the beautiful countryside.
-Trekking among the Sapa rice fields is certainly something to check off your bucket list!
+Trekking in the Sapa rice fields is certainly something to check off your bucket list!

 The colors change throughout the year, depending on the rice season and the weather.
 Because of this, it’s best to check the time you are visiting.
 Summer provides the most luscious greenery.
-Whereas, in Autumn you can see the rice fields blossom into a beautiful gold color.
+Whereas in Autumn, you can see the rice fields blossom into a beautiful gold color.

 It’s super easy to arrange trekking in Sapa town because there are so many guides on the streets.
 The guides with the traditional clothes are the Hmong, a local tribe in the Sapa area.
 Some of these guides don’t have a license to take tourists trekking.
 However, that doesn’t necessarily mean that the trekking isn’t good.

-If you’re looking for an easy package tour, you can book an all-in-one tour to Sapa, from Hanoi.
+If you’re looking for an easy package tour, you can book an all-in-one tour to Sapa from Hanoi.
 This usually includes several other places too.

 Fansipan Mountain and Cable Car